 Natural Remedy #10: Spearmint Tea for Acne

-Spearmint tea for acne is one of the only natural remedies that treats a particularly stubborn form of acne: hormonal acne.
+Spearmint tea for acne is one of the only natural homemade remedies that treats a particularly stubborn form of acne: hormonal acne.
 Everyone can get hormonal acne, though many people experience it during the week before their period starts due to the sudden drop in estrogen levels.

 Because estrogen counterbalances testosterone, this sudden drop makes the body think there’s been an increase in testosterone.
 Regardless of gender or sex, everyone produces both estrogen and testosterone, and any time we start to produce extra testosterone or other androgens (or our body thinks we are) our body responds by producing more oil.
 This increase in oil production leads to more clogged pores, more p. acnes bacteria, and more acne.

 Because the cause of this particular type of acne is hormonal, it can often be difficult to treat.
-The main form of treatment is some kind of anti-androgen medication, which right now means either combined oral contraceptives or spironolactone, but it turns out spearmint tea can be surprisingly effective as well.
+The main form of treatment is some kind of anti-androgen medication, which right now means either combined oral contraceptives or spironolactone, but it turns out spearmint tea can be a surprisingly effective herbal acne remedy as well.
 Two studies have been conducted the prove that spearmint tea helps to absorb extra testosterone.
 They were conducted on patients being treated for hirsutism (excessive hair growth), and the patients said they felt that their condition had improved, though according to the researchers’ indicative measures, there was no significant change.
 However, both of these studies lasted less than a month, so it’s possible that with time, spearmint tea could be another anti-androgen solution for hormonal acne.
 This is great news, because combined oral contraceptives and spironolactone often come with heaps of side effects, and so far, spearmint tea for acne has not shown many, if any, side effects.

 Natural Remedy #11: Calamine Lotion Acne Solutions